awsdocs/aws-cloudformation-user-guide/doc_source/create-reusable-transform-function-snippets-and-add-to-your-template-with-aws-include-transform.md

 ### Syntax at the Top Level of a Template<a name="aws-include-syntax-top-level-overview"></a>

-To include a transform at the top level of a template, use the following syntax\.
+To include the `AWS::Include` transform at the top level of a template, in the `Transform` section, use the following syntax\.

 #### JSON<a name="aws-include-syntax-top-level.json"></a>

 ```
-{
+1. {
-    "Transform": {
+2. "Transform" : {
-        "Name": "AWS::Include",
+3. "Name" : "AWS::Include",
-        "Parameters": {
+4. "Parameters" : {
-            "Location": "s3://MyAmazonS3BucketName/MyFileName.json"
+5. "Location" : "s3://MyAmazonS3BucketName/MyFileName.json"
-        }
+6.         }
-    }
+7.     }
-}
+8. }
 ```

 #### YAML<a name="aws-include-syntax-top-level.yaml"></a>

 ```
-Transform:
+1. Transform:
-  Name: "AWS::Include"
+2. Name: 'AWS::Include'
-  Parameters:
+3. Parameters:
-    Location: "s3://MyAmazonS3BucketName/MyFileName.yaml"
+4. Location: 's3://MyAmazonS3BucketName/MyFileName.yaml'
 ```

 ### Syntax When the Transform Is Embedded Within a Section of a Template<a name="aws-include-syntax-embedded-within-section-overview"></a>

-To include a transform that is embedded within a section, use the following syntax\.
+To include a transform that is embedded within a section, use the `[`Fn::Transform`](intrinsic-function-reference-transform.md)` intrinsic function and the following syntax\.

 #### JSON<a name="aws-include-syntax-within-section.json"></a>

 ```
-{
+1. {
-    "Fn::Transform": {
+2. "Fn::Transform" : {
-        "Name": "AWS::Include",
+3. "Name" : "AWS::Include",
-        "Parameters": {
+4. "Parameters" : {
-            "Location": "s3://MyAmazonS3BucketName/MyFileName.json"
+5. "Location" : "s3://MyAmazonS3BucketName/MyFileName.json"
-        }
+6.         }
-    }
+7.     }
-}
+8. }
 ```

 #### YAML<a name="aws-include-syntax-embedded-within-section.yaml"></a>

 ```
-"Fn::Transform":
+1. 'Fn::Transform':
-  Name: "AWS::Include"
+2. Name: 'AWS::Include'
-  Parameters:
+3. Parameters:
-    Location: s3://MyAmazonS3BucketName/MyFileName.yaml
+4. Location: s3://MyAmazonS3BucketName/MyFileName.yaml
 ```

 ## Parameters<a name="aws-include-transform-parameters"></a>